 Interweaving contemporary ethnography with traditional archival sources, these books significantly broaden the understanding of intermarried women and men by elucidating the meanings behind their choices, the Christians who marry them, and the influential role of popular culture.
-Dr. McGinity is the guest editor of a special issue of the Journal of Jewish Identities on intermarriage and authenticity (January 2015) and has authored many articles.
+Dr. McGinity was the guest editor of a special issue of the Journal of Jewish Identities on intermarriage and authenticity (January 2015) and has authored many articles.

 Her research and writing have been generously supported by the Mandell L. Berman Foundation, the Lucius N. Littauer Foundation, the Hadassah-Brandeis Institute, the National Women’s Studies Association, Wellesley College, Brown University, the University of Michigan, and the Association for Jewish Studies Women’s Caucus.

 Dr. McGinity provides reviewing expertise to Sacred Spaces and serves on the Academic Advisory Council of the Jewish Women’s Archive.
 She served on the Board of the Association for the Social Scientific Study of Jewry and as an Ombud in the Office of Sexual Misconduct of the Association for Jewish Studies.

 Love & Tradition is dedicated to opening hearts and broadening minds about intermarriage to build a fully inclusive Jewish Community.